-Limelight Networks, Inc. announced this week that it has entered into a definitive agreement to acquire Edgecast, Inc. form Yahoo & Apollo Global Management in an all-stock transaction that values Edgecast at approximately $300 million.
+Limelight Networks, Inc. announced this week that it has entered into a definitive agreement to acquire Edgecast, Inc. from Yahoo & Apollo Global Management in an all-stock transaction that values Edgecast at approximately $300 million.

 Limelight will rebrand as Edgio, with the combined company continuing to operate as Edgio following close in the second half of 2022.

-Edgecast offers Edge Computing, CDN, and streaming delivery services, as well as a Functions-as-a-Service (FaaS, also known as serverless computing) offering called [email protected] The companies said the combined entity will have a global network capacity of more than 200Tbps and more than 300 PoPs; the two companies generated $502 million in revenue in 2021.
+Edgecast offers Edge Computing, CDN, and streaming delivery services, as well as a Functions-as-a-Service (FaaS, also known as serverless computing) offering called Functions@Edge.
+The companies said the combined entity will have a global network capacity of more than 200Tbps and more than 300 PoPs; the two companies generated $502 million in revenue in 2021.

 "By uniting Limelight and Edgecast, we are building a powerful application, content, and video edge enabled solutions company that delivers improved customer performance, productivity, and security for the outcome buyer," said Bob Lyons, CEO of Limelight.
 "Together we have a strong value proposition to serve the fast-growing, yet fragmented Edge solutions market, and our combined capabilities will accelerate our ability to capture more share of this high growth $40 billion total TAM.